ossf/package-manager-best-practices/review/npm.md

 by other projects in the form of API calls.
 (Their manifest file contains a `lib` entry).

-- **Stand-alone CLIs**: These are projects published on the Npm registry and consumed by end-users in the form of locally installed programs.
+- **Standalone CLIs**: These are projects published on the Npm registry and consumed by end-users in the form of locally installed programs.
 An example would be [clipboard-cli](https://github.com/sindresorhus/clipboard-cli).
 (Their manifest file contains a `main` entry).